-In order to simplify session results directory names symbolic links are used.
+In order to simplify session results directory names, symbolic links are used.
 Each time a session is executed a Linux symbolic link is generated in the file system with the name of the session being executed (appended by ".last") and pointing to the corresponding session execution directory.
 Each time a session is re-run the symbolic link is re-generated pointing to the latest session execution (the one with the latest timestamp).
+Keep in mind that these symbolic links are not generated in Windows.

-Figure 4-101: Side bar.
+Figure 4-104: Side bar.
 File system (including symbolic link to last session)

-Users can access to the list of results known by the system in the executions view of the side bar or via the "Executions" menu (Figure 4-102) from the main menu.
+Users can access to the list of results known by the system in the executions view of the side bar or via the "Executions" menu (Figure 4-105) from the main menu.

-Figure 4-102: Results menu
+Figure 4-105: Results menu

-Figure 4-103: Results pop-up menu
+Figure 4-106: Results pop-up menu